ms609/TreeTools/cran-comments.md

 > \dontrun{}; now only examples that rely on a local system path that will
 > not be present on a user's machine are \dontrun{}ed.

+>> Note that the included small files are in the format expected for TNT output
+>> files.
+As such, they include hard-coded example paths that will not exist
+>> on the user's machine.
+But the examples are intended to show a user how they
+>> can easily work with files they have generated on their own machine using
+>> their own copy of TNT.
+Thus it is necessary to retain the `\dontrun{}`
+>> section.

+Please improve documentation of C_node_depth.Rd and similar ones, or do not export those functions.

+>> I have now either documented or removed all internal functions.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.